Advocacy & Support Services

 The Women's Resources Center (WRC) is a designated confidential resource related to sexual assault/rape, sexual harassment, stalking and abuse within a relationship (sometimes called dating or domestic violence).
 That means when we talk with students, staff, and faculty who have experienced harm, we make sure you get what you need and on your terms!
 There are several Confidential Advisors at the WRC who can provide you - or someone looking to support you - with support and advocacy services.

-To schedule a free appointment:
+To schedule a free appointment over email:

+A Confidential Advisor will follow up by e-mail within one business day to schedule an appointment.
 For free, after hours (and 24/7) confidential support call the RACES Hotline (for sexual assault issues) at (217) 384-4444 or the Domestic Violence Hotline at (877) 384-4390.
 Additional support services and reporting options can be found at the University of Illinois We Care website.

 [TEMPORARILY SUSPENDED UNTIL FURTHER NOTICE]

 Walk-in services at the Bruce D. Nesbitt African American Cultural Center